-(f) follow the manufacturer’s recommended procedure to cancel the credits awarded by the gaming machine or reset the linked jackpot system, as appropriate;
+(f) follow the manufacturer’s recommended procedure to cancel the credits awarded by the gaming machine or reset the linked jackpot system, as appropriate; and

-(g) in the case of a gaming machine, ensure that the player credit meter has decremented, put the machine into Audit mode, record the electronic (soft) cancelled credit meter reading on the Cancelled Credit, Short Pays and Refills Report and check that the meter difference between the current and preceding entry represents the amount payable;
+(g) in the case of a gaming machine, ensure that the player credit meter has decreased, put the machine into Audit mode, record the cancelled credit meter reading on the Cancelled Credit, Short Pays and Refills Report and check that the meter difference between the current and preceding entry represents the amount payable; and

-(h) obtain the player’s name and signature on the appropriate Cancelled Credit, Short Pays and Refill Report or Daily Jackpot Cancelled Credit Report in acknowledgement of receipt of payment;
+(h) obtain the player’s name and signature on the appropriate Cancelled Credit, Short Pays and Refill Report in acknowledgement of receipt of payment; and

 (i) sign or initial the relevant entry when the procedure is complete; and

-(j) ensure, before leaving the gaming machine, that the machine has returned to a playable state, or in the case of a linked jackpot system, that the jackpot display has cleared the win, reset to the correct start-up value and is not indicating another win on a different level.
+(j) ensure, before leaving the gaming machine, that it has returned to a playable state, or in the case of a linked jackpot system, that the jackpot display has cleared the win, reset to the correct start-up value and is not indicating another win on a different level.

-Rounding up and down
+Rounding

-50 Rounding of monetary values
+33 Rounding of monetary values

-The amount, in dollars and cents, of any prize payable in cash must be rounded to the nearest 5 cents until such time as the 5 cent coin ceases to be legal tender, in which case it must be rounded to the nearest 10 cents.
+The amount of any prize payable in cash must be rounded up or down to the nearest 10 cents.

+Calculation and banking of gaming machine profits

+34 Requirements

+(1) The venue manager must bank the amount of gaming machine profits for every weekly period as determined by EMS and shown on the Weekly Venue Activity (Venue Level) report for that period.

+(2) In any case where a negative amount of gaming machine profits is established for any venue for any week, the amount must be deducted from the banking for the following weekly period or periods that have positive amounts.
+The adjustment must be recorded.